stain/s11.no/content/2021/phd/nanopub/index.md

 The text below has been adapted from the author's Overleaf manuscript with these modifications by Stian Soiland-Reyes:
 - Citations changed to [s11 house style](https://s11.no/2021/house-rules/citation-style/)
+- Added DOIs and CEUR-WS links where missing
 - Hyperlinks made inline
+- Inline lists converted to bullet points
+- Text split into smaller paragraphs
 - Original SVG for figure 1, 2, 3
 - Corrected indentation in code example
 - Re-added table DOIs from publisher edition